10. The Bust-Out.

 - In actuality, Dee would have been in Hameln in late October, I just discovered that in a bio.
 And October would have been frigid, it was the so-called ‘Little Ice Age’.
 Summer months suit me better, I’ll leave it as written.

-- My nod to Amanda McKittrick-Ros, she of the ‘southern necessary’ and other phrases celebrated for their lunacy.
+- My nod to Amanda McKittrick-Ros, she of the ‘southern necessary’.
+She is celebrated for her unintentional lunacy.

 - The song was written in the nineteenth century but, what the hell.